KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ## About this documentation

 The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-Note that extensions to native types are not included in this documentation.
-This means that extensions to e.g. `UITextDocumentProxy`, `String` etc. are not included in the documentation.
-KeyboardKit adds custom protocols to help exposing these parts of the library to the documentation engine, but there are many parts that are still omitted.